 Handling Media Files in Django

-- A user uploaded image, pdfs, doc files etc while publishing a post, these files are Media files.
+- A user uploaded image, pdfs, doc files etc while publishing a post.

 - Images of products in an e-commerce site.